eladtpro/azure-aks-scaler/README.md

 > [OpenID Connect (OIDC)](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/auth-oidc) extends OAuth 2.0 for authentication via Azure AD.
 It enables SSO on Azure Kubernetes Service (AKS) using an ID token.
 AKS can automatically rotate keys or do it manually.
 Token lifetime is one day.
 > This section teaches you how to create, update, and manage the OIDC Issuer for your cluster.
 >
-> **Warning**: Enabling OIDC Issuer on an existing cluster may cause downtime and API server restarts.
+> **Warning**: Enabling the OIDC Issuer on an existing cluster may cause downtime and API server restarts.
 If app pods fail, manually restart them.
 >
 > **Important**: Once enabled, OIDC cannot be disabled.
 > **Further Reading**: [Create an OpenID Connect provider on Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/use-oidc-issuer)